mithwick93/stock-app/README.md

 ### Installation

-* This app requires Git, Java 17, Maven and Docker to build, run and deploy.
+* This app requires Git, Java 17, Maven and Docker to build, test and run.

 #### Run with docker